 This brochure provides subnational under-five and neonatal mortality rate estimates from 2000-2021 across 31 countries primarily in sub-Saharan Africa and Southern Asia.
 The data provide critical insight into mortality rates and trends at the level at which health interventions and decisions on resource allocation are typically made.

 The estimation model has been developed by a team based at the University of Washington with support from UNICEF on behalf of the United Nations Inter-agency Group for Child Mortality Estimation (UN IGME).

 Subnational estimates can help identify where interventions are needed most

 In Nigeria, where the national under-five mortality rate for 2021 was 111 deaths per 1,000 live births, rates at administrative level 1 ranged from a low of 52 deaths per 1,000 live births to a high of 253 deaths per 1,000 live births in 2021.

 Under-five mortality rate at administrative level 1 and administrative level 2 for 31 countries, 2021

 National progress in reducing under-five mortality can obscure uneven subnational trends

-In Kenya, the national under-five mortality rate has declined by 57 per cent since 1990, while the per cent decline within administrative level 1 divisions ranged from a high of 81 per cent to a low of -32 per cent (an increase since 1990)
+In Chad, the national under-five mortality rate declined by 42 per cent since 2000, while the per cent decline within administrative level 1 divisions ranged from a high of 75 per cent to a low of 34 per cent (an increase since 2000).

 For detailed country level data please visit childmortality.org.